-Unchecked overhead can quickly add up and undermine the sales you’ve worked hard to make.
+Unchecked overhead can quickly add up and undermine the sales you’ve worked hard to make – especially in today’s economy.
 Take time to evaluate your business costs, particularly in these five areas, to determine how you can reduce them.

 1. Save on Energy and Utility Costs for Your Small Business